-Size: A bench at the end of the bed is typically narrower than the width of the bed.
-Most people aim to have at least 6 inches of bed showing on both ends of the bench.
+Size: A bench at the end of the bed is typically narrower than the bed's width.
+Most people aim to have at least 6 inches of the bed showing on both ends of the bench.

 Benches in the bedroom don’t always have to be used just at the end of the bed.
 A short bench or mixed material storage bench with drawers works beautifully as a nightstand or as extra seating placed up against a wall, too.